DaoCloud/DaoCloud-docs/docs/en/docs/kairship/05workload/image.md

     ![image](../images/deployment01.png)

-2. On the `Create Stateless Payload` page, after configuring the basic information of the payload, click `Next`.
+2. On the `Create Stateless workload` page, after configuring the basic information of the workload, click `Next`.

     ![image](../images/deployment02.png)